nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 ### Scenario 2: Debugging Your Feature

-There's a bug in your new favorite rocks feature.
+Let's say there's a bug in your new favorite rocks feature.
 Here's your current debugging options with the manual setup:

 **Option 1: Print Statements**
 1. Add `print()` statements to your Python code